 In truth, there's not a whole lot to separate these streamers, but it's well worth taking a moment to familiarise yourself with the differences so that you get the best performance possibly while not spending more than you need to.

-The standard option, aka the Amazon Fire TV Stick (3rd Gen) is the mid-specced of three.
-(You'll also sometimes see it called the 'Fire TV Stick with Alexa Voice Remote'.)
-The Ultra HD-toting Fire TV Stick 4K is where to head to max out your picture resolution but the stripped-down Fire TV Stick Lite might be all you really need.
+The standard option, aka the Amazon Fire TV Stick (3rd Gen) (you'll also sometimes see it called the 'Fire TV Stick with Alexa Voice Remote'), is the mid-specced of the three; the Ultra HD-toting Fire TV Stick 4K is where to head for the highest resolution video; and the stripped-down Fire TV Stick Lite could, actually, be all you really need.

 - Grab a big screen bargain.
 These are the best cheap TVs.

 Amazon Fire TV Stick Lite vs Fire TV Stick (3rd Gen) vs Fire TV Stick 4K: price

 Price is one of the main considerations when weighing up which Fire TV Stick you should buy.
 But with Amazon's range, there's not a lot in it.
 Do bear in mind that the prices quoted below are the standard prices.
 There are very often discounts to be had – check out our best Amazon Fire TV Stick deals for the latest and lowest prices.

 The top-of-the-range Fire TV Stick 4K is nominally priced at £50 ($50, AU$99), while the standard model (Fire TV Stick (3rd Gen) is £40 ($40, AU$79).
 The entry-level Fire TV Stick Lite costs £30 ($30, AU$59).